Explore the Mythic Coast on Cleveleys Seafront, with the artwork trail that follows the story of the Sea Swallow.

 The Sea Swallow Sculpture

 The namesake ‘Sea Swallow’ is a huge, slim, white, graceful sculpture.
-The Sea Swallows are cut into the top and they fly over the beach and soar above, in all weathers.
+The birds themselves are cut into the top where they fly over the beach.
+See them soar above in all weathers, and used as a perch by the local starlings.

-It stands guard over the promenade and main high street.
-You can see it right from the far end of Victoria Road West as you approach the town.
+The sculpture stands guard over the promenade and main high street.
+You can see it right from the far end of Victoria Road West as you approach the town, as far away as the roundabout at Morrisons.

 Shipwreck Memorial Sculpture